-- 17.3 The Academy will follow its employment procedures for dealing with any other safeguarding concern raised about staff, involving external agencies as appropriate. - 17.4 Detailed guidance is provided to staff to ensure that all staff are clear on the rules of conduct and the expectations of the Academy in relation to contact with pupils, parents, colleagues and any other person who comes into contact with the Academy.
+- 16.3 The Academy will follow its employment procedures for dealing with any other safeguarding concern raised about staff, involving external agencies as appropriate. - 16.4 Detailed guidance is provided to staff to ensure that all staff are clear on the rules of conduct and the expectations of the Academy in relation to contact with pupils, parents, colleagues and any other person who comes into contact with the Academy.
 This guidance is contained in The Appropriate Workplace Behaviour Policy and includes details of additional safeguarding arrangements where staff engage in one-to-one teaching and meetings with pupils.

-18 Informing parents
+17 Informing parents

-- Parents will normally be kept informed, as appropriate, of any action to be taken under these procedures.
-However, there may be circumstances when the DSL will need to consult the Headteacher] the Designated Officer(s), children's social care, the police and / or the pupil before discussing details with parents. - In all cases, the DSL will be guided by the BCP and Dorset Safeguarding Partners referral threshold document.
+- 17.1 Parents will normally be kept informed, as appropriate, of any action to be taken under these procedures.
+However, there may be circumstances when the DSL will need to consult with the Designated Officer(s), children's social care, the police and / or the pupil before discussing details with parents. - 17.2 In all cases, the DSL/DDSLs will be guided by the Pan-Dorset (Dorset and BCP) Safeguarding Partners referral threshold document.

-19 Additional reporting
+18 Additional reporting

-19.1 In addition to the reporting requirements explained above, the Board of Trustees of the Academy will consider whether it is required to report safeguarding incidents to any other regulatory body or organisation, including but not limited to:
+18.1 In addition to the reporting requirements explained above, the Board of Trustees of the Academy will consider whether it is required to report safeguarding incidents to any other regulatory body or organisation, including but not limited to:

-19.1.1 Health and Safety Executive
+18.1.1 Health and Safety Executive